A Definition of Continual Reinforcement Learning: Continual Reinforcement Learning

 \section{Continual Reinforcement Learning}

 We now provide a precise definition of CRL.
-The definition formalizes the intuition that CRL captures settings in which the best agents \textit{do not converge}---they continue their implicit search over a basis indefinitely.
+The definition formalizes the intuition that CRL captures settings in which the best agents \textit{do not converge}---they continue their implicit search over an agent basis indefinitely.